 There are so many health benefits from cabbage.
 There are different benefits of red cabbage and green cabbage.
 I think the red cabbage brings great color to any dish.

 There are so many great ways to use cabbage.
 You can eat it raw, you can saute it in a pan and it is really popular to ferment.
+You can also freeze cabbage for long storage.

 Video – How to cut cabbage